 Strategic Execution Part 3: The Six Stages of the Corporate Development Playbook

-In previous blog posts, I explained what strategy is, why it is needed, and how it is developed and executed; at least in a reference process for a growth stage company.
-In this post, I will outline the six stages of strategy execution for growth from inception to Exit; mastering the highly differing and even contradictory demands and focuses of each of these independent stages is the key to successfully navigating the entire journey.
+In previous blog posts, I explained what strategy is, why it is needed, and how it is developed and executed.
+In this post, I will outline the six stages of strategy execution or Corporate Development for growth from inception to Exit; mastering the highly differing and even contradictory demands and focuses of each of these independent stages is the key to successfully navigating the entire journey.

 The six stages or plays of growth of any company are as follows:

 2. Product / Market Validation

 Each of these six stages is uniquely different and requires a different focus, management styles, metrics, and talent to achieve the unique strategic objectives of each stage.
 Some of these stages can be accomplished quite quickly; others may take years.
 The stages may take on unique characteristics, and each company is unique in its journey, but I have found these stages to be common to every company with which I have worked or that the company was in a turnaround driven by skipping or improperly executing one of these stages.

 Some might want to add acquisitions (and divestitures) into this; while the act of acquiring and integrating (or divesting) other businesses is a distinct operation with many considerations unique to the action, I prefer to classify them as a strategy driven tactic that is one of several possible ways to implement within New Product / Market Extensions, and possibly Business Model Validation and Product / Market Growth.
 Looking at acquisitions and divestitures this way can help focus the purpose of the acquisition or divestiture on the method by which it increases corporate value rather than the glamor of the transaction itself.
 Recognizing that the process of acquiring often destroys at least some corporate value and success in M&A comes from creating more value through the acquisition and integration than is destroyed in the process.